How Can You Get Compensation for a Breach of Contract?

 Punitive And Compensatory Damages

-Unfair firing lawyers Los Angeles cost money to represent you.
+Legal representation may be costly.
 Most will charge around 10 percent of the total case winnings.
 However, you may be able to recover these fees in the event that you have a specific provision in your contract.
-This provision must state that the party responsible for the breach of contract is responsible for paying the other party's legal fees.
-If this provision is not currently in your contract, your unjust termination at work lawyer Los Angeles can't hold your employer responsible for your legal fees.
+This provision must state that the party responsible for the breach of contract is responsible for paying the other party’s legal fees.
+If this provision is not currently in your contract, your lawyer can’t hold your employer responsible for your legal fees.

 Getting suddenly let go from a position is a stressful and upsetting situation experienced by many.
 Mann & Elias help clients get the money they deserve from their former employers.
-If you’ve been let go from a company in a way that’s outside your contract, contact our lawyers today.
+If you’ve been let go from a company in a way that’s outside your contract, contact our law firm today.